 (2) For the purposes of this section, an execution against goods shall be taken to be completed by seizure and sale, and an attachment of a debt shall be deemed to be completed by receipt of the debt, and an execution against land shall be deemed to be completed by the sale of the land or of any interest in the land.

-(3) In this section and in the section next following the expression “goods” includes all chattels personal and the expression “sheriff” includes any officer charged with the execution of a writ or other process.
+(3) In this section and in the section next following the expression goods includes all chattels personal and the expression sheriff includes any officer charged with the execution of a writ or other process.

 278. Duties of sheriff as to goods taken in execution